 Magnetic resonance imaging produces clearer images compared to a CT scan.
-In instances when doctors need a view of soft tissues, an MRI is a better option than X-rays or CTs.
+In instances when doctors need a view of soft tissues, an MRI is a better option than x-rays or CTs.
 MRIs can create better pictures of organs and soft tissues, such as torn ligaments and herniated discs, compared to CT images.

 Disadvantages of MRIs

-Magnetic resonance imaging requires more time, and depending on your level of noise tolerance, could be too loud.
+An MRI requires more time, and depending on your level of noise tolerance, could be too loud.
 Some patients experience anxiety or claustrophobia in an MRI due to the closed tube design and noisy operation.

 Because MRIs rely on precision for creating sharp results, any movement can produce blurred results.
 You must carefully control your breathing as directed during the procedure.
 If you need images of a part of the body not in your thoracic region, you may be freer with your breath, but you will need to remain completely still for the scan.